Gustarh/SQL-Data-Analysis-Project/README.md

 - There should be an improvement in the marketing strategy.
 More advert should be made to create awareness for the company and to improve the business sale.
 - The sale channel for the least selling products should be enhanced and the quality of the most selling should be sustained.
 - A research/finding should be carried out on why a product is demanded more by a country compared to another.
-This would be used to determine strategicsolution for the least wanted product.
+This would be used to determine a strategic solution for the least wanted product.